jon-lin/TweetTones/README.md

         <li>Convenient browsing of any Twitter user's timeline</li>
         <li>Auto-loading of new tweets (no refresh needed to see most recent tweets)</li>
         <li>Users can load as many old tweets as they want, 20 at a time</li>
-        <li>Previously fetched data is persisted to a database for faster load times on revisits</li>
+        <li>Previously fetched data are persisted to a database for faster load times on revisits</li>
         <li>All data on the page can be downloaded in JSON or CSV format</li>
         <li>Bar charts auto-update when a tweet is clicked on</li>
-        <li>Line chart auto-updates whenever more tweets are fetched</li>
+        <li>Scatterplot auto-updates whenever more tweets are fetched</li>
+        <li>Users can zoom in on the scatterplot to look at tweets on a minute-by-minute basis</li>
         <li>Error handling if a Twitter screenname isn't found
-        <li>Custom line chart tooltips identify tweet and date & time</li>
+        <li>Custom scatterplot tooltips identify tweet and date & time</li>
         <li>Responsive to all computer browser window sizings</li>
       </ul>
     </div>